evanx/mpush-redis/README.md

 ### Further plans

-This service was initially developed in a day.
+This is a "microservice" not least by the metric that it was initially developed in a day or so (for some weekend fun and profit).
 I plan to implement others in a similar vein, perhaps two per month.

 The over-arching goal is to implement many common integration patterns, for the purpose of composing Redis-based microservices.